ErpNetDocs/tech/modules/crm/clientcenter/how-to/setup-a-new-user-account.md

 ### Prerequisites

-Before a user can be granted access to a Client Center by an administrator, they must first create a **local account**.
+Before a user can be granted access to a Client Center by an administrator, they must first issue a request for a **local account**.

 Required fields are **Е-mail**, **Full Name**, and **Password**.